Learn how to safely toss dead batteries, old paint, electronics and more

-, pesticides for the garden, batteries and more — may be harmful to the environment;pets or people if tossed in a regular trash can or poured down the drain.
+When it’s time to say goodbye to dead batteries or that old can of paint, make sure you do it right.
+Many common supplies — paints, cleaners, pool chemicals, pesticides for the garden, batteries and more — may be harmful to the environment, pets or people if tossed in a regular trash can or poured down the drain.
 Other items are better off being recycled than cluttering landfills.
-So what should you do?
-Follow these tips for taking out troublesome trash:
+This guide will teach you how to dispose of the most common household products.

-- Check online for a hazardous waste collection facility nearby or to see if your town offers special collection drives for such castoffs.
+- Check online for a hazardous waste collection facility nearby or to see if your town offers special collection drives.

-Car batteries, as well as household (AA, AAA, D, C) and button (used in watches and hearing aids) types, may contain certain metals that can contaminate the ground or air if disposed of improperly.
+Car batteries, as well as household (AA, AAA, D, C) and button (used in watches and hearing aids) batteries, may contain certain metals that can contaminate the ground or air if disposed of improperly.

 Leaves and Lawn Clippings

 Or gather lawn clippings in a durable bag that you can easily pull around the yard as you work, then dump everything into a compost pile or a brown paper lawn bag for proper disposal.

 Computers, Eyeglasses, Cell Phones

 With other food waste, choose a trash can with a secure lid so pets, raccoons and other animals won’t be able to get into garbage and make a mess or eat something that could make them sick.